 The modern world is full of temptations.
-Interactive television, high-speed Internet, “couch” store, affordable shopping – all of the above, when combined, reduce the adaptive potential of a person.
-As a result, various pathological attachments arise: to a certain behavioral pattern, type of activity, occupation, developing into dependence.
+Interactive television, high-speed Internet, couch store, affordable shopping – all of the above, when combined, reduce the adaptive potential of a person.
+As a result, various pathological attachments arise: to a particular behavioral pattern, type of activity, occupation, developing into dependence.

 Conditionally, psychological dependence on a person can be divided into several degrees of severity.

-The first degree is characterized by getting used to certain conditions of life, standard of living, comfort and is called everyday life.
+The first degree is characterized by getting used to specific conditions of life, the standard of living, comfort and is called everyday life.

 The conditional degree is characterized by gravitation towards the object, manifested in the desire to receive emotional responses, joy, and positive.